chironb/ChiCLI/README.md

 - uIEC/SD by Jim Brain --> Buy One Here! --> http://store.go4retro.com/uiec-sd/
 - IDE64 tested by Leif Bloomquist --> https://github.com/LeifBloomquist
 - Commodore 1541 Disk Drive
-- Commodore 2031 via a Batteries Included IEEE-488 BusCard
+- Commodore 2031 via a Batteries Included IEEE-488 BusCardII

 Latest News:
+- Added ss = screensaver to built-in aliases.
+- FIXED: Command screensaver now respects the currently set text color as well.
+- FIXED: Command sys-info wasn't using the current text color.
+Bug in color-set was fixed, where the global car tracking the current text color is now updated properly.
+- FIXED: When displaying a Basic file using type, it makes the Basic commands in uppercase, but the screen is in lower case mode, so it should be in lowercase.
+- FIXED: When displaying a Basic file using type, case 174 : printf("↑") wouldn't work, because I'm using a unicode character in the cc65 source code.
+Fixed with printf("%c", 94 ) instead, which sends the correct PETSCII character.
+- FIXED: Remaining free disk space is often reported wrong and too small.
+It needed a long int.
+- FIXED: File sizes reported are sometimes wonky.
+Was using 1024 instead of 1000 to divide into kilobytes.
+- FIXED: When exiting to dos, you need to enter NEW before loading anything
+- FIXED: Need to inform the user when they can't set another alias because all the slots are full
+- FIXED: Setting a background color to red screws up the red part of displaying the Commodore logo on sys-info.
+- FIXED: Figured out how to make colors and color profiles consistent and retained after calling an external program and returning back into ChiCLI using the -sf option.
 - Converted last aliases to built-in, saving migs and megs of RAMs, and freeing up slots for users.
 There are 8 free now.
 - DONE: Updated readme's with a list of the built-in common aliases.
 - FIXED: Copy path bugs.
-Now you can do this:
--- copy sauce tartar  --> Copies "sauce" in the current folder to another file in the current folder called "tartar" -- copy sauce /tartar --> Copies "sauce" in the current folder to another file in the root folder called "tartar" -- copy sourcedir/sauce targetdir/tartar --> Copies "sauce" in the current folder's folder called sourcedir to the current folder's folder called targetdir named "tartar"
+Now you can do this: --> copy sauce tartar  --> Copies "sauce" in the current folder to another file in the current folder called "tartar" --> copy sauce /tartar --> Copies "sauce" in the current folder to another file in the root folder called "tartar" --> copy sourcedir/sauce targetdir/tartar --> Copies "sauce" in the current folder's folder called sourcedir to the current folder's folder called targetdir named "tartar"
 - Copy now works with paths.
 You can now do things like copy * //allfiles/ or copy //somefile //somedir/newfilename!
 You must end folder with a slash / as it doesn't yet automatically figure out if you mean copy the file to this filename, or copy this file to this folder name using the original implied filename.
 - The most common alias are built into the system, so they don't take up alias slots.
 However, there's only 8 now, at least until I squeeze out some more ram.
 - The list command takes up one less screenline when displaying.